Manteca officers find AK-47 style assault gun during suspicious car stop

-MANTECA, Cali.
+MANTECA, Calif.
 (KTXL) –Manteca officers said they noticed a suspicious car Friday and conducted a stop that led to the discovery of an AK-47 style assault weapon.

 Officers said they stopped the car at 12:17 p.m. near Northgate Park and noticed the driver appeared to be moving something inside the car.
 They identified the driver as 20-year-old Juan Pablo Quintero Garibay and found out he was on probation.